denten-books/plain-text/4-format.md

 > related and shared objects, and allows mutually exclusive access to the
 > metaphors within the library [@pajak_electronic_1992, 1].

-The invention ultimately aims to allow for the "organizing, accessing, and querying of information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
+The invention ultimately allows the "organizing, accessing, and querying of information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
 I find the very image of "accessing a metaphor" odd.
-In the so-called classical view, the metaphor happens by semantic substitution as a matter of figurative language.
-To say "day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
+In the so-called classical view, metaphors are a type of figurative language.
+To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 The day does not really stand nor does it have legs.
-John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphors cannot be
+John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon.
+They suggest novel linkages not only between words, but

 operate also on a everyday, cognitive level.